 - Deranged Animation: Considering Kenny Scharf's typical artwork, this should be expected.

-- Not to mention the brief scene with Glindy meeting her "boss".
-Curse you, anime!
+- Not to mention the brief scene with Glindy meeting her "boss"- represented as a giant tentacle who wraps itself around her.

 - Jerkass Has a Point: The parents and Norman say that you can't just have fun all the time.
 You have to take responsibility for your life.
 However, despite this justified line, they're treated like the villains.